Wednesday 6th & Thursday 7th December 2017, Bristol

 In the run up to Engage 2017, we are offering an Engaged Practice Learning Exchange (EPLE) from 2.00pm-5.30pm on the 5th December.

 EPLE provides an opportunity for public engagement professionals to have some time and space to stimulate innovation in what they do.
-Find out more EPLE 2017.
+Find out more about the EPLE 2017.